If PBS receives ‘device.lmt’ flag in the OpenRTB request, it does the following anonymization:

 The enforcement strategy changed significantly between TCF 1.1 and TCF 2.0.
 TCF2 is a more nuanced and stricter policy.

-If a Prebid Server host company wants to support GDPR, they must currently register for the IAB Global Vendor List.
+If a Prebid Server host company wants to support GDPR, they should register for the IAB Global Vendor List.
+This is because

 will return an empty response with no syncs and /setuid